Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Effects of a magnetic field

-At large $r_s$, the dominant paths in the path integral \eqref{eq:path integral} are given by small oscillations around the classical WC configurations together with instanton events that connect one WC configuration to another via multi-particle exchange processes.
-Since $1/E_{\rm Debye}$ is the typical size of instantons in imaginary time and $1/|J_a|$ is the average distance between them, at most one instanton event can occur for the intermediate time scale $\Delta \tau$ \eqref{eq:intermediate time scale}.
+At large $r_s$, the dominant contributions to each propagator in \eqref{eq:exchange constant 1} come from small oscillations around the classical WC configurations together with multi-particle tunneling (or instanton) events connecting one WC configuration to another.
+Since $1/E_{\rm Debye}$ is the typical size of instantons in imaginary time and $1/|J_a|$ is the average distance between them, at most one instanton can exist within an intermediate time scale $\Delta \tau$ \eqref{eq:intermediate time scale}.
 Therefore,